-|Mrs Vivien Beer||Staff Governor||Married, with two girls and one granddaughter and another grandchild on the way.
+|Mrs Vivien Beer||Staff appointed||Married, with two girls and one granddaughter and another grandchild on the way.
 I have lived in Sittingbourne for many years.
 I was a parent helper, during the time my children attended the school, during which time I was asked to apply for a TA job, which I was fortunate enough to be successful in.
 A vacancy for a non-teaching Governor became available and once again I was asked if I would be interested, which I then accepted.
 I think it is important that the children of Minterne Junior School receive a well rounded education and am pleased to be part of the Governing body to oversee this.|

-|Mrs Debbie Gower||Associate Member||I am an associate governor but originally joined as a parent governor.
+|Mrs Debbie Gower||Trust appointed||I am a trust appointed governor but originally joined as a parent governor.
 I feel that it is important to be involved in Minterne Junior School to ensure the best education for all of its pupils.
 I have lived in Sittingbourne for the majority of my life and as well as my children attending this school, I am proud to say that I was once a pupil myself.|

 |Mr Simon Brown||Parent appointed|